 On dry land, going from west to east, South Africa shares long borders with Namibia and Botswana, touches Zimbabwe, has a longitudinal strip of border with Mozambique to the east, and lastly curves in around Swaziland before rejoining Mozambique’s southern border.

 In the interior, nestled in the curve of the bean-shaped Free State, is the small mountainous country of Lesotho, completely surrounded by South African territory.

 South Africa has three capitals: Cape Town, Bloemfontein and Pretoria.
 The Western Cape city of Cape Town, where the country’s Parliament is found, is the legislative capital.
 In the Free State, Bloemfontein is the judicial capital, and home to the Supreme Court of Appeal.
 In Gauteng province, Pretoria, where the Union Buildings and a large proportion of the civil service are found, is the administrative capital, and the ultimate capital of the country.

-The largest and most important city is Johannesburg, the economic heartland of the country.
+The largest and most important city is Johannesburg, the economic heart of the country.
 Other important centres include Durban and Pietermaritzburg in KwaZulu-Natal, and Port Elizabeth in the Eastern Cape.

 Climate and Topography

 Although the country is classified as semi-arid, it has considerable variation in climate as well as topography.
-The great inland Karoo plateau, where rocky hills and mountains rise from sparsely populated scrubland, is very dry, and gets more so as it shades in the north-west towards the Kalahari desert.
+The great inland Karoo plateau, where rocky hills and mountains rise from sparsely-populated scrubland, is very dry, and gets more so in the north-west, towards the Kalahari desert.
 Extremely hot in summer, it can be icy in winter.